aws-samples/secure-pipelines-in-aws-workshop/docs/02-first-pipeline-error.md

 ## First Pipeline Error

+Click on "Release Change".
 It looks like the pipeline has failed at the "Static Code Analysis" stage.

 ![FirstPipelineError](./images/02-firstpipelineerror.png)